This is the fourth year with Gardener Cary George in charge of the Garden.

 The grand niece of Eloise Butler, Ms. Eloise Butler, visited the Garden from California in June in the company of Martha Hellander who is writing the biography of the first curator.
 (The Fringed Gentian™ Vol. 38 #2)

 Final design work on the new front gate by Park Board landscape architect Sandy Welsh was approved by the Friends.
 Three basic designs had been presented to the Friends and the chosen one was then modified in a fourth version for approval.
 Work would begin in September.
 The old metal gate, still in good form, would be retained and re-set into the new stonework.
-The Friend’s funding for the gate, totaling $9,680 was made possible by a gift to the Friends from the Hamlin Trust.
+The Friend’s funding for the entrance, totaling $9,680 was made possible by a gift to the Friends from the Hamlin Trust.

 In the Friends’ newsletter, Gardener Cary George reported that on July 8th 70 mph straight-line winds knocked down five 100 year old red oaks and two mature green ash in the Garden.
 The Garden in 1990 contained 63 species of trees with the 100-year old oaks being from the previous forest generation and the newer generation composed of 20 to 40-year trees.
 He reviewed the Minneapolis Heritage Tree Program and the six heritage trees located within the Garden: the Pin Cherry, Mountain Maple, Siberian Crabapple, White Oak, Canadian Hemlock and a Black Cherry.
 [The White Oak would be brought down be another storm years later] (Vol 38# 3)